StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/records/get_record_by_id/copy.md

 - appId
 - `number`
-- The id of the app or survey that the record belongs to.
+- The id of the app or survey that contains the record.

 ---